hashirahmad/netlify-react-public/README.md

 13. `Dashboard`'s text for `SimpleCard` can now be `standardized` using `standardizeText`.
 14. `standardizing` for `SimpleCard` in `Dashboard` was not neccessary as `RobotoFont` used already takes care of that functionality underneath.
 Something which I developed and completely forgot about! hmmmm.
 15. Safety measure checks in `standardizeText`  of `Utils`.
+16. `Dashboard` component's functional name was different due to CTRL+C so now it is actually Dashboard.

 ## 27-02-2020
 1. Added `animateForSecs` option to `Linear` progress bar for fake animations or when the to show "subtle" progress but the sort of progress which is not predictable or `callback` is not available or possible.